MS-Afridi313/Introduction-To-AI-Programming/README.md

 - **Instructor:** Sir Irshadullah
 - **University:** University of Engineering and Technology Peshawar, Jalozai, Pakistan

----

-## 📌 Purpose of This Repository
+---## 📌 Purpose of This Repository

-- To maintain a professional and well-organized academic record of AI lab work
+- To maintain a professional and well-organized record of Python-based AI lab work
-- To support learning, revision, and long-term reference of AI fundamentals
+- To support learning, revision, and long-term reference of Python programming and AI fundamentals
-- To demonstrate documentation quality and academic discipline aligned with a professional AI engineering profile
+- To demonstrate documentation quality, coding discipline, and academic rigor aligned with a professional AI engineering profile

 ---